-A SNAP only recipient who is a custodial parent of a child(ren) under 18 years of age must be notified by the Division of Field Operations that they are required to cooperate with DFO in establishing paternity, if necessary, and obtaining support for the child(ren).
+A SNAP only recipient who is a custodial parent of a child(ren) under 18 years of age must be notified by the MDHS that they are required to cooperate with DCSE in establishing paternity, if necessary, and obtaining support for the child(ren).
 This notification must be delivered at the time of application or recertification for SNAP.